msrodrigues105/msrodrigues105/README.md

 🔹 **QA automation LLM analyzer** – A Python tool that analyzes a codebase using an LLM (via Ollama) to identify potential bugs, fragile code, and suggest improvements.
 Supports multiple file types and outputs a detailed project report

+🔹 **Process performance monitor** – A PowerShell script for monitoring CPU, memory, threads, and handle usage of any Windows process in real time, with automatic CSV logging and performance summaries.

 ---